Diana Wynne Jones: Career

 The British Fantasy Society recognised her significant impact on fantasy with its Karl Edward Wagner Award in 1999.
 She received an honorary D.Litt from the University of Bristol in July 2006 and the World Fantasy Award for Life Achievement in 2007.

 In August 2014, Google commemorated Jones with a Google Doodle created by Google artist Sophie Diao.

 Illness and death

 Jones was diagnosed with lung cancer in the early summer of 2009.
 She underwent surgery in July and reported to friends that the procedure had been successful.
 However, in June 2010 she announced that she would be discontinuing chemotherapy because it only made her feel ill.
-In mid-2010 she was halfway through a new book with plans for another to follow.
 She died on 26 March 2011 from the disease.
-She was surrounded by her husband, three sons, and five grandchildren as she was cremated at Canford Cemetery.

 The story in progress when she became too ill to write, The Islands of Chaldea, was completed by her sister Ursula Jones in 2014.
 Interviewed by The Guardian in June 2013 after she finished the Chaldea story, Ursula Jones said that "other things were coming to light ...
-She left behind a mass of stuff."
-In 2013 another book was published posthumously, Vile Visitors.
+She left behind a mass of stuff," but no further new works were published.